Photo by Nat Warr

 Collaboration.

 Our practice benefits from close collaboration with other attorneys.
-Since the majority of countries, including the US, have laws in place so that a local attorney can’t provide services in another country, we work closely with a network of attorneys around the globe to provide seamless coverage for clients wanting to pursue foreign registrations or enforcement.
+Since the majority of countries, including the US, have laws in place so that an attorney can’t provide services in another country, we work closely with a network of attorneys around the globe to provide seamless coverage for clients wanting to pursue foreign registrations or enforcement.

 Of course, our most notable collaboration is with Craig O. Correll - who Carrie worked closely with for several years before his retirement.
 He has over 30 years of legal experience, most of that at the helm of his own trademark practice.